ectrc/snow/readme.md

 > Performance first, feature-rich universal Fortnite private server backend written in Go.

+Snow will no longer be updated.
+I have reached a point where I would need a game server to make it worth adding new features, e.g. Leaderboards, Challenges etc. In the future I may continue but for the time being no updates will occur.
+If you would like to contribute I will still review each request!

 ## Overview

 - **Single File** It will embed all of the external files inside of one executable!
 This allows the backend to be ran anywhere with no setup _(after initial config)_!